Are you interested in developing applications for the Library's two robots, Dewey and Elsie? You are at the right place.

 Dewey can be programmed with Choregraphe - a dragging and drop interface that allows anyone to create complex behaviors without much coding.
 For developers, you can also start coding Python directly inside Choregraphe.
 Choregraphe comes with a virtual robot.
 Once you installed the software, you can develop and test applications with the virtual robot from anywhere.

-- Open Choreographe software version 2.1.4 page and download the version for your OS.
+To install the software, open Choreographe software download page, look for version "2.1.4" and type "Setup", and download the version for your OS.

 Get Started with Elsie